regebro/how-to-diff-xml/talk.rst

 .. note::

-    Now we have a list of node matchings.
+    Now we have a list of node matchings, and from that we should make an edit script.

-    Then we go over the tree again, node by node.
+    -> So we go over the tree again, node by node.

     -> If that node has a match, we must look at what the differences are.
 In the plain text case we can match on equality, but for complex nodes like